lott7/CSE6010-ComputationalProbSolv/Assignment4/README.txt

 ---

+Description:
+This assignment contains a C program for simulating collisions of particles in a two-dimensional box.
+The simulation includes interactions between particles and collisions with the box walls.
+Instead of using a continuous update approach, this program employs an event-driven approach, calculating precise collision times and efficiently updating particle positions only when necessary.
+An example test file "particles1.txt" is provided.

+---

 Compiler and Operating System Information:
 - Compiler: 5.15.90.1-microsoft-standard-WSL2 #1 SMP Fri Jan 27 02:56:13 UTC 2023 x86_64 x86_64 x86_64 GNU/Linux
 - Operating System: Microsoft Windows 11 Home / Ubuntu 22.04.2 LTS